 Meditation can be traced back to hundreds of years BC and is found in virtually every culture.
 The methods and processes vary from each philosophy, but the end goal is the same – to achieve awareness of your inner self by suspending conscious thought.
 Depending on where the particular philosophy of meditation is derived will determine how deeply spiritual the process may be.
 Eastern cultures have a spiritual philosophy referring to meditation, while Western cultures tend to take a less religious approach.
-In the most recent years, meditation refers to the actions involved in quieting the mind and body to allowing oneself to become aware of the self inside your consciousness.
+In the most recent years, meditation refers to the actions involved in quieting the mind and body to allow oneself to become aware of the self inside your consciousness.

 Learning to Meditate

-Whether for spiritual purposes, or simply to find peace in yourself and your surroundings, learning to meditate is a process to be learned, rather than an exercise to be performed.
+Whether for spiritual purposes or simply to find peace in yourself and your surroundings, learning to meditate is a process to be learned, rather than an exercise to be performed.
 Research on a specific culture’s type of meditation may be necessary to fully understand what is required.
 However, the basic concepts are similar in every philosophy – be still; breathe deeply; be quiet; be aware.
 These can be practiced in the solitude and privacy of your own home, as part of a class with a teacher in a studio, or in virtually any other environment you might be in.

 One result of all forms of meditation is relaxation of the mind and body.
 It is important to understand that relaxation is often part of the process called meditation, and is not usually the end goal in itself.
 Relaxing on its own is not the same as meditating, but meditating will help you become more relaxed.
 Using controlled breathing, guided visualizations, and the practice of being self aware can help identify the parts of life that tend to create tension.
 Meditation can teach you how to suspend your thoughts so that the brain stops reacting negatively to these stressful situations.